 All music majors are required to attend all master classes in their major instrument and must perform at least once each semester in a recital or master class.
-All students enrolled in applied music must be concurrently enrolled in the major music ensemble activity that corresponds to their major instrument (Strings-Orchestra, Winds/Percussion – Wind Ensemble, Voice-Choral Ensemble).
+All students enrolled in applied music must be concurrently enrolled in a major music ensemble activity (orchestral, vocal or wind).

 Students in the Bachelor of Arts program must complete at least 66 semester hours in disciplines outside of music.
 These hours may be earned as general education requirements, foreign language, general electives, and courses in a minor.

 The Master of Music in music education is designed to provide teachers of music with in-depth training and experience in one of three areas of concentration: general music, conducting, or pedagogy.
 The course of study in each of these areas aims to improve student expertise in handling instructional challenges and musical demands.
 Course content includes curriculum planning, lesson design, student motivation, use of technology and research, application of learning theory, techniques of recruitment, styles of administration, application of music theory and history, instructional and conducting techniques appropriate to various educational levels, score reading and analysis, and music literature.
 The degree leads to certification in Georgia and is accredited by both NASM and NCATE.

 Regular admission - Students must satisfy the following four requirements: